lumeohq/lumeod-balena-jetson/README.md

 Once the application is running on your Balena device, it will auto register with Lumeo and appear in your Lumeo console.

 ## Setup Jetson Hardware
-Finally, log into your hardware device and set max perf mode :
+Finally, log into your hardware device (host, not the lumeo container) and set max perf mode :

 ```.bash
 $ balena ssh <device-uuid>